Tourism in Singapore: Tourism impact of COVID-19 pandemic (2020-2021)

 In early 2020, COVID-19 pandemic has affected the numbers of foreign visitors across the country.
 In February 2020, Indonesia raised its travel alert for Singapore to level yellow, urging Indonesian citizens to take extra precautions when they visit the city-state.
 Indonesia is among the top source of foreign visitors to Singapore.
-It is predicted that the number of visitors could fall between 25 and 30 percent from the 2019 figure.
+It is predicted that the number of visitors could fall between 25 and 30 per cent from the 2019 figure.

 On 16 September 2020, Trade and Industry Minister Chan Chun Sing has announced that all adult Singaporeans will get $100 tourism vouchers, accessible digitally via Singpass, to be used from December 2020 to June 2021.
 The $320 million SingapoRediscovers Vouchers scheme is part of the government's effort to prop up the tourism sector, which has been decimated by travel restrictions amidst COVID-19 pandemic.

-In April 2022 same day as the U.K., Ireland, Finland, Malaysia and other countries, COVID-19 tourism impact in Singapore was officially ended by early April 2022 as the country ahead of endemic phase.
+In April 2022 same day as the U.K., Ireland, Finland, Malaysia and other countries, COVID-19 tourism impact in Singapore was officially ended by early April 2022 as the country moves towards the endemic phase.